-- 97. The current estimate calculation may recognise management actions when such actions are objective, realistic and verifiable.
-Management actions recognised in the calculation cannot be contrary to the IAIG's obligations to policyholders or to legal provisions applicable to the IAIG. - 98.
-The management actions recognised for the calculation of the current estimate are confined to decisions by the IAIG that have an impact on future bonuses or other discretionary benefits for participating/profit sharing and adjustable products. - 99.
-Assumed future management actions are consistent with the IAIG's current business practice and business strategy unless the GWS is satisfied that there is sufficient evidence that the IAIG will change its practices or strategy. - 100.
-When calculating the current estimate, future management actions are taken into account only if they can reasonably be expected to be carried out under the specific circumstances to which they apply. - 101.
-The assumptions about future management actions take into account the time needed to implement them, as well as any resulting incremental expenses.
+- 110. The current estimate calculation may recognise management actions when such actions are objective, realistic and verifiable.
+Management actions recognised in the calculation cannot be contrary to contract boundaries, to the IAIG's obligations to policyholders or to legal provisions applicable to the IAIG. - 111.
+Assumed future management actions are consistent with the IAIG's current business practice and business strategy unless the GWS is satisfied that there is sufficient evidence that the IAIG will change its practices or strategy. - 112.
+When calculating the current estimate, future management actions are taken into account only if they can reasonably be expected to be carried out under the specific circumstances to which they apply. - 113.
+The assumptions about future management actions take into account the time needed to implement them, as well as any resulting incremental expenses and changes in policyholder behaviour.